 Filling in a Complaint With the State Insurance Commissioner

 Once you know how to start the process, you will want to compile every piece of documentation that pertains to the complaint and start keeping records of all phone conversations and agent contacts.
-Most all insurance companies have large insurance claims departments and service call centers where you will almost always speak to a new person each time you contact the insurance claims department, so it is important for you to keep your own records of all conversations with the insurance company.
-Once you have your documents together and know how to file the insurance complaint, it is now time to officially file it to your state insurance commissioner.
+Insurance companies may have large insurance claims departments and service call centers where you may end up speaking to a new person each time you contact the insurance claims department, so it is important for you to keep your own records of all conversations with the insurance company.
+Once you have your documents together and know how to file the insurance complaint, it is time to officially file it to your state insurance commissioner.

 Now that the complaint is filed, your state insurance commissioner's office will likely contact you asking for any additional documentation they will need.
-In most cases the next step the commissioner will take is to send a copy of the complaint to the insurance company and give them a designated response time.
+In most cases, the next step the commissioner will take is to send a copy of the complaint to the insurance company and give them a designated response time.
 Most likely, if the commissioner feels the response is adequate, they will send you a copy of the explanatory letter.
-But, if the commissioner feels the response from the company is not adequate, your case will probably be taken over by a state designated person that will work with you and the company to resolve the issue and ensure the laws, contract terms and state regulations were followed in the process.
+But, if the commissioner feels the response from the company is not adequate, your case will probably be taken over by a state-designated person that will work with you and the company to resolve the issue and ensure the laws, contract terms and state regulations were followed in the process.